 3.44 Table 1.3 below shows the comparison between the number of working age people living in the town (2011 Census) and the number of people working in the town (DCC, 2010) for the towns within the plan area.
 Both Chickerell and Dorchester have approximately twice as many people working in each town than economically active residents (meaning that people are commuting in to work).
-Weymouth meanwhile has half as many people working in the town than economically active residents (with significant out-commuting).
-(It should be noted that Chickerell includes the Granby industrial estate, the largest employment site within the Weymouth built up area, and that some of these commuting patterns are therefore taking place over a short distance within the greater Weymouth area).
+Weymouth meanwhile has half as many people working in the town than economically active residents (meaning that people noted that Chickerell includes the Granby industrial estate, the largest employment site within the Weymouth built up area, and that some of these commuting patterns are therefore taking place over a short distance within the greater Weymouth area).